 Subsection 2330 of the Practice-Specific Standards of Practice on Insurance Contract Valuation: Life and Health (Accident and Sickness) Insurance (Section 2300) refers to a number of economic parameters that would be promulgated from time to time by the Actuarial Standards Board (ASB).
-These economic parameters are the ultimate reinvestment rates (URRs), and the calibration criteria for stochastic risk-free interest rates.
+These economic parameters are the maximum net credit spread, the ultimate reinvestment rates (URRs), and the calibration criteria for stochastic risk-free interest rates.